matbryan52/microscopy-images-qem/slides.md

 0000000000000000000000110001000000001011000010000000000000000000
 ```

-These numbers can be interpreted as:
+Can be equally interpreted as:

 ![width:600 center](./figures/mnist-layout.svg)